 Everything will not fit on a poster

-Create a personal CV page on the SLU website and add more information there.
-Read more about how to create your CV here.
+If you have a personal CV page on the SLU web, you can add more information there.
+Read more about creating your CV page.

 Print your poster